yehia67/documentation/getting-started/0.1/introduction/what-is-a-bundle.md

 # What is a bundle?

-**A bundle is an atomic group of transactions that are a mixture of inputs and outputs.**

-An output transaction is one that debits IOTA tokens from an addresses and contains the signature that proves ownership of the address.
-If the signature is too large, it's fragmented over another zero-value input transaction.

-An input transaction is one that either credits IOTA tokens to a recipient's address or contains no value (a data transaction).
+**A bundle is a group of one or more transactions, which instruct an IRI node to transfer data or IOTA tokens to addresses.**

+IRI nodes expect [transactions](introduction/what-is-a-transaction.md) to be sent in bundles.
+Even if that bundle contains only one transaction, for example a zero-value transaction that contains only a message.

+To transfer IOTA tokens, a bundle must contain a least one input transaction and one output transaction.

+The fate of each transaction in a bundle depends on the rest.
+Either all transactions in the bundle are valid or none of them are.

 **Important:** You must not spend from an address more than once.
-Therefore, an extra input transaction may be needed to transfer the remaining balance of a spent address to a new address.
+Therefore, a bundle may require an extra input transaction to transfer the remaining balance of a spent address to a new address.

-Bundles are atomic because the fate of each transaction depends on the rest in the bundle.
-Either all transactions in the bundle are valid or none of them are.

-## Example of a bundle
+## Example of a bundle that transfers IOTA tokens

 You want to send 100Mi to recipient A.